Yashds691543/SEO-APP/README.md

 Project Overview: https://huggingface.co/spaces/yashds1543/SEO_APP

-This Hugging Face Space demonstrates a lightweight SEO Assistant built using Gradio and OpenAI's language models.
+-This Hugging Face Space demonstrates a lightweight SEO Assistant built using Gradio and OpenAI's language models.
 Users can input SEO-related prompts and benchmark outputs from different LLMs to compare creativity, conciseness, and keyword usage.
  Features
 • Input your own SEO prompt
 • Generate output using OpenAI’s GPT-3.5 or GPT-4